 Students displaying difficulty with literacy identified on screeners and/or outside diagnosis may follow different paths for service.
 Literacy difficulties, dyslexia and characteristics of dyslexia may fall within a broad spectrum of abilities and needs.

 All students receive classroom instruction with a specific focus on areas of needs delivered by classroom teachers.
 In response to screening, additional interventions occur in classroom instruction to address students’ specific needs.
-Determination of a 504 Plan or an Individual Education Plan (IEP) requires evaluation.
+Determination of an Individual Education Plan (IEP) requires formal evaluation.
 For questions, contact your student’s classroom teacher and/or school principal.

 - General education - Interventions are monitored for student progress and align with core instruction.
 (Align with Minnesota statute 125A.56 sub 2.)